6.01(1) In this rule,

 (24) The panel may require submissions from either or both parties with respect to a request for a summons or authorization.

-(25) After considering any submissions under 6.18(24), the panel shall:
+(25) After considering any submissions under Rule 6.18(24), the panel shall:

-(26) A summons issued under 6.18(25) may be executed by any member of the panel.
+(26) A summons issued under Rule 6.18(25) may be executed by any member of the panel.

-Disclosure of evidence
+Disclosure of Evidence

 (27) Not less than 2 weeks before the date set for the commencement of the hearing, the Applicant and the Law Society shall provide to each other the following:

-(28) Where the Applicant or the Law Society has not complied with 6.18(27), the panel may, in its discretion, allow the introduction of evidence that has not been properly disclosed, or exclude evidence that would otherwise be admissible, and may make such directions that it considers necessary to ensure that a party is not prejudiced.
+(28) Where the Applicant or the Law Society has not complied with Rule 6.18(27), the panel may, in its discretion, allow the introduction of evidence that has not been properly disclosed, or exclude evidence that would otherwise be admissible, and may make such directions that it considers necessary to ensure that a party is not prejudiced.

-Memorandum of fact and law
+Memorandum of Fact and Law

 (29) Unless otherwise directed by the panel, the Applicant may file with the panel and provide to the Law Society, a copy of their memorandum of fact and law at least 14 days prior to the date set for the commencement of the hearing.